UUֱ

 As the owner of Drones Gator, Paul has developed expertise in project coordination, cross-functional team management, and ensuring collaboration across different time zones.
 His role requires him to oversee multiple projects, align deliverables with client expectations, and implement management principles.

 For students pursuing online education, Paul notes that the format itself mirrors real-world management scenarios by requiring proficiency in virtual collaboration tools.
 “The online format promotes self-motivation and responsibility,” he says, pointing out that software like Monday, Asana, and Trello is essential for coordinating remote teams.
-He advises students to prioritize programs with project-based learning, explaining, “You need to use tools like Agile, Scrum, or Kanban, not just read about them.”
+He advises students to prioritize programs with project-based learning, explaining, “You need to use tools like Agile, Scrum, or Kanban, [do] not just read about them.”

 When considering career growth, Paul highlights the distinction between a business degree and a PMP (Project Management Professional) certification.
 “A degree gives you a broad understanding of leadership, business strategy, and how teams work together, while a PMP certification shows that you can use methodologies correctly,” he explains.
 He recommends earning a degree to establish a strong foundation, with a PMP serving as a career accelerator.